MHDLab/MHDLab.github.io/_projects/5_ES_TEA.md

 ---
 layout: page
-title: Energy Storage Materials Cost Floor Analysis
+title: Long Duration Energy Storage Techno-Economic Analysis
 use_math: true
 img: /projects/5_ES_TEA/thumbnail.png
 display: true
 ---

-This page hosts some preliminary interactive visualizations of the data collected of the material cost floor for the energy capital cost ($USD/kWh$) for different energy types suitable for long duration storage.
+This page hosts some preliminary interactive visualizations of the data collected of the material cost floor for the energy capital cost ($USD/kWh$) for different energy types suitable for long duration energy storage.
 The details of the the methods used for data collection are part of a manuscript in preparation and available on request.
 The work on this page is particularly inspired by [Albertus 2020](https://www.cell.com/joule/pdf/S2542-4351(19)30539-2.pdf) and [Hunter 2021](https://www.sciencedirect.com/science/article/abs/pii/S2542435121003068).

 # Levelized cost of storage (LCOS)